NeuroML and spatially detailed cells¶

 The behaviour of such gates is described in NeuroML as a <𝚐𝚊𝚝𝚎𝙷𝙷𝙸𝚗𝚜𝚝𝚊𝚗𝚝𝚊𝚗𝚎𝚘𝚞𝚜> tag; this contains a <steadyState> tag with the type attribute that selects the dimensionless formula for the instantaneous activation fraction, and its corresponding parameters as attributes.

-Gate rate scaling
+Gate rate scaling¶

-• q10Factor (unitless, per 10°C) and experimentalTemp that the gate’s recorded dynamics refer to (i.e. the temperature at which the gate behaves the same as without the q10Settings mentioned).
+<q10Settings> tag on any non-static type of <gate> (or <subGate>), which adds a temperature-dependence Q₁₀ factor to speed up the gate by (effectively scaling \(\tau\)).q10Factor(unitless, per 10°C) andexperimentalTempthat the gate’s recorded dynamics refer to (i.e. the temperature at which the gate behaves the same as without theq10Settingsmentioned).or

-• or fixedQ10 (unitless scaling factor) for a reaction speed that actually stays the same within the relevant temperature zone of the model (or was calculated outside the model’s description, e.g. when generating a model file and having pre-calculated rates).
+fixedQ10(unitless scaling factor) for a reaction speed that actually stays the same within the relevant temperature zone of the model (or was calculated outside the model’s description, e.g. when generating a model file and having pre-calculated rates).

-Conductance scaling
+Conductance scaling¶

 As we saw above, the open-close dynamics of ion channel gates may be affected by temperature and NeuroML offers a way to model that.
 Another effect of temperature that’s often encountered is that the conductance of certain ion channels may be altered as well.
-To capture this effect, NeuroML offers the <q10ConductanceScaling> tag, which can be insterted to <ionChannel>s and has attributess q10Factor and experimentalTemp, with the same meaning as for temperature-affected gate transition rates.
+To capture this effect, NeuroML offers the <q10ConductanceScaling> tag, which can be inserted to <ionChannel>s and has attributes q10Factor and experimentalTemp, with the same meaning as for

 Refer also to how custom temperature-dependence models that may be affected by more parameters can be modelled with LEMS.

-More dynamics models
+More dynamics models¶

-Finally, there may be ion channnel models (especially ones proposed for the first time) that don’t fully fall within one of the predefined formulations.
+Finally, there may be ion channel models (especially ones proposed for the first time) that don’t fully fall within one of the predefined formulations.
 If their dynamics allow, these can still be modelled as custom LEMS components, and also using EDEN’s extensions to NeuroML if necessary.

-Ion channel distributions
+Ion channel distributions¶

 After designing an (aggregate) ion channel mechanism, it’s time to place instances of this mechanism on cells.
 This is done in NeuroML through distribution tags that designate a type of ion channel, an extent over the cell, and parameters of the distribution, such as condDensity and erev(ersal).
 (Much like the tags for electrical biophysical properties do.)